 Naved-ul-Hasan, born today, made his one-day debut in Sharjah, and injuries to other fast bowlers, as well as ambiguity over Shoaib Akhtar's part in the team, allowed him to cement his position.
-Pakistan's early exit from the 2007 World Cup had many casualties and Naved was one of them.
-He was not given a central contract in July that year and joined the ICL in protest.
+Pakistan's early exit from the 2007 World Cup had many casualties and Naved was one of them: he was not given a central contract in July that year and joined the ICL in protest.
 In 2009 he was given a Pakistan contract and picked for the World Twenty20, and he was included on Pakistan's eventually disastrous tour of Australia in 2009-10 but was among the seven players banned on their return.
 His one-year ban was overturned in 2010, after which he played county cricket and in Twenty20 leagues in Australia and Bangladesh.

 Naved's Pakistan team-mate Yasir Hameed, also born today, stamped his presence in international cricket with two Test centuries on debut - against Bangladesh in Karachi in August 2003 - becoming only the second player to achieve that feat.
 Frail of build, Hameed's game is built on timing and an easy elegance.
 The early signs were promising, but he developed a worrying tendency to waste his starts, often by flailing at wide ones outside off.
-He lost his place in the side in 2007 and returned briefly in 2010 - in the tour of England marred by the spot-fixing incident - and was subject to an undercover tabloid investigation himself, for which the Pakistan board banned him from domestic cricket for a season.
+He lost his place in the side in 2007 and returned briefly in 2010 - on the tour of England that was marred by spot-fixing - and was subject to an undercover tabloid investigation himself, for which the Pakistan board banned him from domestic cricket for a season.

 Graham Vivian, the New Zealand allrounder who made his first-class debut in a Test match, was born today.
 That debut was in Calcutta in 1964-65, when Vivian was 19, and he made a useful 43 from No. 9 in the second innings.
 Bowling proved a bit more problematic: he took only one wicket in five Tests.